badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 ## The cartridge
 Since I use an ESP32-S3 as the brain, I opted for micro SD cards as the medium to store audio files.
 It's super easy to access a FAT filesystem on an SD card via ESP-IDF.
 Just wire up the SD card's pins to the ESP32-S3's GPIOs and use the SD card API.

-To elicit that Gameboy cartridge feel and to make inserting and removing the cartridge easy and sturdy, I designed a custom PCB that holds and exposes the micro SD card's pins, and a 3D printed cover, onto which I could stick the label.
+To elicit that Game Boy cartridge feel and to make inserting and removing the cartridge easy and sturdy, I designed a custom PCB that holds and exposes the micro SD card's pins, and a 3D printed cover onto which I could stick the label.
 You can view the end result in this instructional video for my SO, so she can assemble cartridges as well:

 <video src="./media/cartridge_320.mp4" controls style="width:320px;height:auto;display:block;margin:0 auto;"></video>